Raines

-Raines is a seven-episode American police procedural television show starring Jeff Goldblum as a police detective who hallucinates the victims whose murders he is investigating.
-Created by Graham Yost, the series was short-lived, airing in spring 2007 and garnering mixed reviews.
+Raines is a 2007 American police procedural television show created by Graham Yost.

+Broadcast on NBC, it stars Jeff Goldblum as Los Angeles Police homicide detective Michael Raines, who returns to duty after a shooting, and copes by hallucinating the victims in his cases.
+The ensemble cast includes Matt Craven, Nicole Sullivan, Linda Park, Dov Davidoff, Malik Yoba, and Madeleine Stowe.
+The seven-episode series aired from March 15 to April 27, 2007, and received mixed reviews, with critics divided on the premise but singling out Goldblum's lead performance.

 Premise

 Michael Raines (Goldblum) is a police detective who investigates murders.
 With the series premiere, Raines is returning to work after recovering from a shootout that killed his partner, Charlie Lincoln (Malik Yoba).
 Over the course of each episode, Raines involuntarily hallucinates the victims, whom he speaks to and uses as sounding boards for his case; as Raines learns more about the dead, the apparitions he sees change duly.
 Once Raines solves their murders, the hallucinations disappear.
 Creator and executive producer Graham Yost found the analogous premise of Raines in his own creative process: "I spend time alone in a room, thinking of characters and interacting with them.
 And I'll talk a dialogue in my head."

 Variety categorized the show as "a throwback to the 1970s — a single-lead detective show that neatly wraps up whodunit each hour."